Going for a Walk in the Amsterdam Town Hall

 Going for a Walk in the Amsterdam Town Hall (c.
 1663–1665) is an oil-on-canvas painting by the Dutch painter Pieter de Hooch.
 It is an example of Dutch Golden Age painting and is now in the Musée des Beaux-Arts de Strasbourg, inventory number 213.
-This piece overwhelmingly likely originated during De Hooch's Amsterdam period considering the local setting.
+This piece most likely originated during De Hooch's Amsterdam period considering the local setting.

 Description

 In the Amsterdam Town Hall, now the Royal Palace of Amsterdam, an upper class couple walk through the building, built a mere decade earlier.
 The man wears a tall, cavalier-style, broad-brimmed hat accented with red and white feathers.
 In the fashion of the time, he also wears a white shirt with ruffled sleeves and collar, wearing a red cloak over one shoulder.
 The woman also wears a veil, partly concealing her gold-embroidered blue bodice, and with her right hand lifts up her yellow skirt.

 To the right of them, a hunting-type dog appears to follow the couple.
 Behind them, through the columns, a nurse walks with a baby in their arms.
 This scene likely takes place in the south gallery, with the floor tiled in circles in the foreground and squares in the background.
 Columns stand on the left and pilasters on the right, acting as principal lines to lead the viewer into an open door at the back of the composition.through this door in this room, a high window and a table and chair lay, with the curtain, the table-cloth, and the chair-cushion painted in bright vermillion to accent the man's cloak and to contrast the rest of the image, drawing the viewer's eyes to the room, with the change in tone similarly represented by the change in tiles to a black-and-white checkerboard pattern.